 Priya Pannochia, 8 weeks

-Chris Hennie, 5 weeks, returned for 3 weeks.
+Chris Hennie, 5 weeks, returned for 3 weeks, then 10 days.

 Saul Blumberg, 7 weeks